 |Passing Grade||60% (Per Exam)|

 |COURSE COMPLETION NOTICE AND WALL CERTIFICATE|

 On successful completion of this course you will be able to download a Notice of Course Completion available through your student profile.
 This will remain on your profile as formal indication of course completion.

 CSI will mail you a wall certificate within 4 - 6 weeks of course completion.
-Frames to display your certificate are available.
+If you would like to purchase a frame to display your certificate please click here.
 Please ensure that your First and Last Name on your profile match your First and Last Name on your Government Issued Photo identification - this will ensure you receive an accurate certificate.

 CSI will be pleased to issue an Honors Certificate to all student who obtain a final course mark of 85% or higher.

 *There is no charge for your first attempt at a paper-based exam within Canada, as long as it's at a regular exam center and you provide a minimum of 14 days notice before the date that you want to write the exam.
 If you would like to write a computer-based exam, an additional fee will be required.

 Each subsequent paper-based exam attempt at a regular exam centre within Canada will also require an additional fee.
 This fee is in addition to any special, computer-based or international fees that may apply.
 You must provide a minimum of 14 days notice within Canada at a regular exam centre and 4 weeks notice for all other centres.
 Please note that the date of the exam is not part of any notice period.

 †Please note: Access to your online materials will close 2 weeks after successful course completion or course expiry (whichever comes first).
 This course can be extended by 1 year provided you have not exceeded the attempts allowed for each exam.
 You can view CSI extension fees here.
 Your enrolment period can only be extended one time.